TheQooseGoose/TheQooseGoose/README.md

 - (3) Using the stored locations, randomly choose between spawning one of these *around* a mission objective: Town, Forest, Military Base, Nothing (empty field).
 - (4) 2D Noise, Seed-Based Forest Generator.
 (Randomly populates landscape with clusters of trees and bushes).
 - (5) Seed-Based House Spawner.
 (Places a random number of houses in random locations).
 - (6) Seed-Based Foliage Generator.
-(Places trees, bushes, and rocks in random locations and in a random density).
+(Places trees, bushes, and rocks in random locations and at a random density).
 - Universal Landscape Material.
 Spawns grass and flower meshes atop itself; no need to manually paint.
 The steeper the slope, the yellower (drier) the terrain.
 - Completed logic for a simple "Capture and Hold" objective.
 - Complex foliage materials.
 Using Runtime Virtual Textures, foliage like grass, bushes, and flowers inherit their colors from the landscape beneath it.
 Sloped, yellow hills will have yellow foliage.